Collaborations of Consequence

 Participating members include Columbia, Cornell, Dartmouth, Duke, Princeton, Stanford, UChicago, UPenn, and Yale.

-Across our member campuses, a cohort of 50 Fellows have been selected by Provosts and Deans to join a series of world-class scholars in higher education to help us examine academic routines, center equity in policies and norms, and ultimately lead more inclusive departments.
-This collaboration cultivates the opportunity for equity-mindedness at its institutional roots, one that emerged in FAN’s landscape analysis and is confirmed both by abundant scholarship and our own campus surveys: local climates and cultures “where faculty live” and where chairs have the greatest discretion to make improvements that last beyond their appointments.
+From 2022 until 2025, this collaboration cultivated the opportunity for equity-mindedness at its institutional roots, one that emerged in FAN’s landscape analysis and is confirmed both by abundant scholarship and our own campus surveys: local climates and cultures “where faculty live” and where chairs have the greatest discretion to make improvements that last beyond their appointments.

 Prior Collaborations

-shared principles for measuring faculty diversity & inclusion
+principles for measuring faculty diversity & inclusion

-We started with small data “sprints” that revealed where our faculty come from (What does hiring beyond the “usual suspects” look like?); how much hiring merely replaces the underrepresented scholars who have left (What is our “turnover quotient”?); and shared data definitions on variables that need not differ from university to university (Is there a “lingua franca” for measuring diversity in many of its forms?).
+We started with small data “sprints” that revealed where our faculty come from (What does hiring beyond the “usual suspects” of graduate programs look like?); how much hiring merely replaces the underrepresented scholars who have left (What is our “turnover quotient”?); and shared data definitions on variables that need not differ from university to university (Is there a “lingua franca” for measuring diversity in many of its forms?).

 Participating members include Columbia, MIT, Princeton, Stanford, UChicago, UPenn, and Yale.